Tuesday, December 13, 2016

 Ray Rayner as Oliver O. Oliver on Bozo's Circus in 1967.
 Note Bozo's early red suit.

 A new afternoon program called "Rocket to Adventure" ran until 1968; this featured early appearances by Gigantor and Tobor the Eighth Man.
-Rayner hosted the show appearing as an astronaut on a spaceship, introducing space adventure cartoons.
+Rayner hosted the show as an astronaut on a spaceship, introducing space adventure cartoons.

 Rocket to Adventure.